 Read data from the UART.
 The call blocks until data is received from the UART RX FIFO.
-Please note that it is not uncommon for the read call to return less data than requested.
+Please note that the read call may return less data than requested.

-Argument name Туре Direction Description
+Argument name Type Direction Description

 fd int in File descriptor received at open

 buf void in Pointer to character buffer to write data to

 count size_t in Number of characters to read

 Return value Description

 0 Number of characters that were read.

 0 A parity / framing / overflow error occurred.
 The RX data path has been flushed.
 Data was lost.

 - 1 see errno values

-errno values
+(errno values

 EIO Failed to get internal resource